MatMasIt/senseHatEventCountDown/README.md

 This will be tested at this new year's eve

-I will report to you how it palyed out
+I will report to you how it played out